mulcmu/klipper/docs/Config_Reference.md

 #minimum_z_position: 0
 #   The minimum Z position that the user may command the head to move
 #   to.
 The default is 0.
-delta_radius:
-#   Radius (in mm) of the horizontal circle formed by the three linear
-#   axis towers.
-This parameter may also be calculated as:
-#    delta_radius = smooth_rod_offset - effector_offset - carriage_offset
-#   This parameter must be provided.
 #print_radius:
 #   The radius (in mm) of valid toolhead XY coordinates.
 One may use
 #   this setting to customize the range checking of toolhead moves.
 If
 #   a large value is specified here then it may be possible to command
 #   the toolhead into a collision with a tower.
 The default is to use
-#   delta_radius for print_radius (which would normally prevent a
+#   the smallest configured tower radius for print_radius (which would
-#   tower collision).
+#   normally prevent a tower collision).

 # The stepper_a section describes the stepper controlling the front
 # left tower (at 210 degrees).
 This section also controls the homing